 Bottled water & BPA

 BPA stands for Bisphenol A. It’s an industrial chemical used in plastic production and commonly found in plastic water bottles.
-Research suggests that BPA can migrate from containers into liquids.
-If it does, it can disrupt hormonal function in humans and impact brain development in foetuses and young children, cause behavioural change, result in problems with reproduction as well as increase blood pressure, leading to heart disease.
+Research suggests that BPA can leach from containers into liquids.
+If it does, it can disrupt hormonal function in humans and impact brain development in fetuses and young children, cause behavioral change, result in problems with reproduction as well as increase blood pressure, leading to heart disease.

 Chemicals in your water bottle